[Investigation] Cyprus: Russia's EU weak link?

 It was linked to the highest echelons of the Kremlin - some of it went to Russian leader Vladimir Putin's friend, cellist Sergei Rodulgin.

-It was also linked to the killing of one of the Russian regime's best known victims - Sergei Magnitsky, a whistleblower in whose name the US, Canada, and four EU states imposed sanctions on Russia.
+It was also linked to the killing of one of the Russian regime's best known victims - Sergei Magnitsky, a whistleblower in whose name the US, Canada, and four EU states have imposed sanctions on Russia.

 The affidavit named names and included bank extracts.